ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ---
-title: "TODO - Your title"
+title: "Digital Emblems - Use Cases and Requirements"
-abbrev: "TODO - Abbreviation"
+abbrev: "DIEM Use Cases and Requirements"
 category: info

 docname: draft-fainchtein-diem-use-cases-latest